morays-community/morays-doc/docs/source/nemo.api_4.rst

 Define coupled fields
 ~~~~~~~~~~~~~~~~~~~~~

 As in many codes, your module must contain an initialization routine in which the coupling properties of the exchanged fields are defined.
-All initialization routines that use the OASIS interface must be called during the NEMO general initialization phase in ``nemogcm.F90``, after ``cpl_domain()`` and before ``cpl_define()``.
+All initialization routines that use the OASIS3-MCT interface must be called during the NEMO general initialization phase in ``nemogcm.F90``, after ``cpl_domain()`` and before ``cpl_define()``.
 For example:

 .. code-block:: fortran